-The Principia College Student Ombudsman is available to listen to and assist students who have tried unsuccessfully to resolve an issue regarding their experience at Principia through other channels.
-The ombudsman works with students to help them resolve their issues whether they are with a peer, a faculty member, an advisor, or a Residential/Community Educator (RCE).
+The Principia College Student Ombudsman is available to assist students who have tried unsuccessfully to resolve an issue regarding their experience at Principia through other channels.
+The ombudsman will actively listen, share resources, and gently guide students to find the most comfortable next step in resolving any issues, whether they are with peers, faculty members, an advisor, or a resident counselor.